Global silver trade from the 16th to 19th centuries: China and the demand for silver

+Middlemen in the silver flow: Portuguese

+Because of the large demand of silver in China, and the need for money for people in China during the Potosí/Japan flow (1540s–1640s), Portuguese traders partnered with Chinese smugglers, bringing silver from Japan, Britain, and France to China.
+The role of middlemen connecting the silver flows from Japan to China in the silver trade was highly lucrative and the profits Portuguese made financed Macao, the toehold Portugal established off the southeast coast of China, with tacit Chinese consent.
+In 1540, Japanese ports became a hotspot for Chinese traders seeking to obtain silver, a precious commodity in China.
+This influx of Chinese traders coincided with the arrival of Portuguese seafarers in East Asian waters.
+Portuguese traders quickly partnered with Chinese smugglers to bypass the Ming maritime embargo and transport Japanese silver to the Chinese market.
+During the period from 1583 to 1591, when the Portuguese sailed from Macau in China to Japan, they transported luxurious items such as white silk, gold, musk, and porcelain, but their return journey from Japan was solely dedicated to carrying silver.

 China's silver dominance

-In the famed The Wealth of Nations, Adam Smith noted the sheer force and great reach of the global silver trade.
-He was impressed by its market value but more intrigued with the way this single item of commerce brought together new and old worlds i.e. the Americas and China.
-Although China acted as the cog running the wheel of global trade, Japan's huge contribution of silver exports to China were critical to the world economy and China's liquidity and success with the commodity.
+In The Wealth of Nations, Adam Smith noted the sheer force and great reach of the global silver trade.
+He was impressed by its market value but more intrigued with the way this single item of commerce brought together new and old worlds, i.e. the Americas and China.
+Although China acted as the cog driving the wheel of global trade, Japan's huge contribution of silver exports to China were critical to the world economy and China's liquidity and success with the commodity.
 Historians posit Europeans would have been left out of world trade, and China may have fallen prey to conquest by settlers of the Americas, if not for Japanese silver mining.
 Silver was paramount to East Asia's introduction into the global trade market.
-Under the Ming and Qing empires, China hoarded silver to boost its economy and increase its trading power.
+Under the Ming and Qing dynasties, China hoarded silver to boost its economy and increase its trading power.

 Many historians argue that silver was responsible for the birth of global economics and trade.
 According to this view, global trade commenced in 1571 when Manila was founded and became the first trading post linking America and Asia due to the expansive and profitable silver trade.
 Scholars find the amount of silver traveling from Manila to China was approximately three million pesos or 94,000 kilograms in the early 1600s.

 The rarity of silver production was seen as an opportunity for China to control the currency's value and support its own national currency.
 Silver was one of the only accepted trade items from Europeans and its value in China was astronomical compared to rest of the world.
 Between 1600 and 1800 China received 100 tons of silver on average per year.
-A large populace near the Lower Yangtze averaged a hundreds of taels of silver per household in the late 16th century.
+A large populace near the Lower Yangtze averaged hundreds of taels of silver per household in the late 16th century.